Olive Garden Never Ending Pasta Bowl 2026: Price, Rules, Menu & Is It Worth It?

 Don’t show up already half-full.

-This deal only works in your favor if you actually have room to enjoy multiple rounds.
+This only really makes sense if you’re actually hungry enough for more than one bowl.
 If you’re already full after 10 minutes… the “never ending” part doesn’t help you much.

 Choose Heavier Sauces Later